friendly-telegram/friendly-telegram.github.io/modules/insult.md

 - **Insult someone.**
 [Syntax: `insult`]

-  Generates an insulting message for the person you replied to, handy when you're too angry to think
+  Generates an insulting message for the person you replied to, handy when you're too angry to type.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0OTUyMjk5ODZdfQ==
+eyJoaXN0b3J5IjpbLTE0Njc2OTQxMTZdfQ==
 -->